 In order to understand applicable relocation requirements, it is necessary to understand some key terminology.

-Who Is Displaced under the URA and CDBG?
+Who Is Displaced under the URA and CDBG-DR?

-The URA, the CDBG regulations and Section 104(d) each address specific circumstances that would qualify someone as a "displaced person." ,.....
+The URA, the CDBG-DR regulations and alternative requirements each address specific circumstances that would qualify someone as an "involuntarily displaced person."

 Under the URA, the term "displaced person" means: